 You do not need to turn off the mains water as long as you are able to isolate the tap in question from underneath.
 If there is no isolation valve, you will need to turn off the mains water.

 What tools do I need to remove a tap head?

-To remove a tap head, you will need an Allen wrench or a flathead screwdriver.
+To remove a tap head, you will need an allen key or a flathead screwdriver.
 If the set screw is particularly tight, you may also need a pair of pliers to help loosen it.